 The crime of rape brings many emotional attachments that are unique to sex cases.
-The charge of rape in general refers to non-consensual sexual intercourse.
+The charge of rape, in general, refers to non-consensual sexual intercourse.
 More simply this means that a person forced the victim to have sex by force or threat of force.
 CA PC 261 gives the general outline of what acts are considered rape.

 A police officer who uses their authority to force sex on a woman can be arrested and charged with rape.
-Similarly other professional’s in position of authority such as doctors or military leaders can be charged with rape if they use their authority to essentially take away the victim’s ability to consent.
+Similarly, other professional’s in a position of authority such as doctors or military leaders can be charged with rape if they use their authority to essentially take away the victim’s ability to consent.

-Changes in Rape Definition
+Changes in the Definition of Rape

-In 2015, the 80 year old definition of rape was changed to include, “both male and female victims and offenders, and reflects the various forms of sexual penetration understood to be rape, especially nonconsenting acts of sodomy, and sexual crimes with objects.”
+In 2015, the 80-year-old definition of rape was changed to include, “both male and female victims and offenders, and reflects the various forms of sexual penetration understood to be rape, especially non-consenting acts of sodomy, and sexual crimes with objects.”
 This has caused a spike in the number of reported rapes in San Diego County, or an increase of approximately 55% from the number that would have been reported from the legacy definition.

 Consent is one of the most difficult and contention portions of a rape trial.
 A victim must often give testimony that they never gave consent to have sex with a defendant.
 A victim who was drunk or on drugs must make difficult statements in open court about their inability to consent because they were too intoxicated or unaware of their circumstances to understand what was being done to them.

 This type of crime involves sexual intercourse with an individual under 18 years of age.
 Whether the crime is charged as a felony or misdemeanor depends on the difference in age between the victim and defendant.
-In the case where two teenagers are having sex a prosecutor can charge a 19 year old man with statutory rape for having sex with his 17 year old girlfriend.
+In the case where two teenagers are having sex, a prosecutor can charge a 19-year-old man with statutory rape for having sex with his 17-year-old girlfriend.
 The more serious cases of statutory rape arise when the difference in age approaches five years.
 A man who is 21 years old having intercourse with a 16-year-old woman will likely be charged with a felony sex crime.

 The most common defenses to a sex crime charge are: